-As one step in our efforts to help improve the field of divorce mediation, Divorce Mediation Training Associates is launching the DMTA Equity and Inclusion Fellowships to broaden access to training.
+As one step in our efforts to help improve the field of divorce mediation, Divorce Mediation Training Associates launched the DMTA Equity and Inclusion Fellowships to broaden access to training.
 We hope that greater access to training can be one factor in expanding the community of divorce mediators and the clients we serve.

 The DMTA Equity and Inclusion Fellowships are inadequate by themselves to address the systematic barriers that perpetuate inequity.
 We hope the presence of the DMTA Fellows in the divorce mediation community will spark a conversation in our field and among our DMTA alumni.
 We hope this can be one step leading to further action to end systematic racism and injustice, to create peace out of justice, and through peace to find a more equitable and inclusive world.